 While it’s not a great idea to put off these updates, wouldn’t it be nice to have that luxury, just in case?
 This support option is leveraged by thousands of companies worldwide to extend the life of a given PHP version beyond the community support window.
 You can read more about the LTS options on the Zend website where we have a handy chart that clearly outlines the support timelines by version.
-By adding up to 3 more years to a PHP version, some companies can hold off on a major version change until they are staffed up or they get a break in the backlog.
+By adding up to 3 more years to a PHP version, some companies can hold off on a major version change until they are staffed up or they get a break in the backlog, or see a PHP update that makes the upgrade process worthwhile.
 However, you shouldn’t wait forever — even the Zend LTS ends at some point.

-The PHP community is never at a loss for adding new features to PHP.
+The PHP community is never at a loss for PHP updates.
 These kinds of things can add productivity to your site, as well as to development teams.
 There have been many new features added to PHP over the last few releases.
 One, in particular, highlights the example of not only a new feature, but also productivity.

 Constructor property promotion is new in PHP 8.0 and offers developers an opportunity to move quicker when defining the constructor properties of an object.
 If you look at the original RFC that proposed the feature, it becomes clear why this might be attractive.
 Think of some of the larger objects out there being hydrated with a bunch of constructor properties.
 A lot less code and a more meaningful class definition.
 I highly recommend reading the RFC proposals as that give the developer some insight into the reason for the recommendations.